pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 properties have been removed, if they are not necessary anymore.
 See [changed rules](pmd_release_notes_pmd7.html#changed-rules) in the release notes for PMD 7.

+All properties which accept multiple values now use a comma (`,`) as a delimiter.
+The previous default was a pipe character (`|`).
+The delimiter is not configurable anymore.
+If needed, the comma can be escaped with a backslash.
+This affects the following rules:
+{% rule  java/bestpractices/AvoidUsingHardCodedIP %},
+{% rule  java/bestpractices/LooseCoupling %},
+{% rule  java/bestpractices/UnusedPrivateField %},
+{% rule  java/bestpractices/UnusedPrivateMethod %},
+{% rule  java/codestyle/AtLeastOneConstructor %},
+{% rule  java/codestyle/CommentDefaultAccessModifier %},
+{% rule  java/codestyle/FieldNamingConventions %},
+{% rule  java/codestyle/LinguisticNaming %},
+{% rule  java/codestyle/UnnecessaryConstructor %},
+{% rule  java/design/CyclomaticComplexity %},
+{% rule  java/design/NcssCount %},
+{% rule  java/design/SingularField %},
+{% rule  java/errorprone/AvoidBranchingStatementAsLastInLoop %},
+{% rule  java/errorprone/CloseResource %}.

 A handful of rules are new to PMD 7.
 You might want to check these out: [new rules](pmd_release_notes_pmd7.html#new-rules).

 Once you have reviewed your ruleset(s), you can switch to PMD 7.